21st meridian east

 The meridian 21° east of Greenwich is a line of longitude that extends from the North Pole across the Arctic Ocean, the Atlantic Ocean, Europe, Africa, the Indian Ocean, the Southern Ocean, and Antarctica to the South Pole.

-The 21st meridian east forms a great circle with the 159th meridian west.
+The 21st meridian east forms a great ellipse with the 159th meridian west.

 Part of Namibia's border with Botswana is defined by the meridian.

 From Pole to Pole

 Starting at the North Pole and heading south to the South Pole, the 21st meridian east passes through: